Note

 }

-The following sample code provides an example on how to delete a specific row of data from a table if the specific row exists and the value of the Col0 column in the specific row is greater than 100:
+The following sample code provides an example on how to delete a row of data from a data table when the row exists and the value of the Col0 column in the row is greater than 100:

 private static void deleteRow(SyncClient client, String pkValue) {